 How do I unshare a shared folder?

 Unsharing a folder also gives you the option to let members keep their own copy of the folder and its contents.
-If you choose this option, you might want to avoid confusion by telling them that the folder is no longer shared and any changes to one person's copy of the folder will no longer sync across the group.
+If you choose this option, avoid confusion by telling the members that the folder is no longer shared; any changes to one person's copy of the folder will no longer sync across the group.

-- Select the Sharing tab from the sidebar on the left.
+- Click Sharing from the sidebar on the left.

-- Click the Options link to the right of the shared folder.
+- Click the Share link to the right of the shared folder.

 - Click Unshare folder.

-To get around this issue, please temporarily disable any browser extensions or add-ons that may be running.
-This should resolve the issue.
-If you'd like to continue using the extension, you may be able to create an exception for Dropbox or add https://www.dropbox.com to a "whitelist."
+To avoid this issue, temporarily disable any browser extensions or add-ons.
+If you'd like to continue using the extension, you may be able to create an exception for Dropbox or add https://www.dropbox.com to a whitelist.
 Unfortunately, not all extensions support this functionality.

-Occasionally, you may encounter a problem unsharing a shared folder if the folder is particularly large—the unsharing operation may take too long to complete over a normal web request.
-If this happens, please try these steps:
+The unsharing operation may take too long to complete over a normal web request if the a folder is large.
+If this happens, try the following:

-- On your computer, move the contents of the shared folder into another (not shared) folder
+- On your computer, move the contents of the shared folder into another unshared folder.

-- Move the contents back into the now unshared folder, or just delete the now unshared folder and use the new folder
+- Move the contents back into the now unshared folder.
+Or delete the now unshared folder and use the new folder.